TheFibonacciEffect/EAW-Mod/Readme.md

 # Installation
 - Clone/download the repository.
 - Create a new directory inside your Steam copy of FoC's "Mods" folder (e.g.: "\corruption\Mods\UFoCP1.0")
+- Create a subdirectory "<modname>/Data/"
-- Paste repository contents into UFoCP folder.
+- Paste repository contents into Data folder.
 - Launch the Steam copy of FoC with the launch option "MODPATH=Mods\##Folder Name##."

 # Contributing